bobbycomet/Griffin-Linux-Landing-Page/index.md

 The ultimate system-aware companion (what Copilot wishes it could be).

--Voice-activated ("Hey Grix")
+- Voice-activated ("Hey Grix")
--Zero telemetry — nothing leaves your machine unless you use cloud AI.
+- Zero telemetry — nothing leaves your machine unless you use cloud AI.
--Local-first — full functionality with local Ollama models.
+- Local-first — full functionality with local Ollama models.
--No web search — avoids hallucinations; sticks to facts from your documents, system -Personal Knowledge Base (RAG)
+- No web search — avoids hallucinations; sticks to facts from your documents, system
+- Personal Knowledge Base (RAG)
--You own your data — all notes, todos, reminders, knowledge base stored plainly in ~/Notes/Grix and ~/.config/grix.data, and curated knowledge.
+- You own your data — all notes, todos, reminders, knowledge base stored plainly in ~/Notes/Grix and ~/.config/grix.data, and curated knowledge.
--System Awareness & Proactive Help
+- System Awareness & Proactive Help
--Suggests and applies fixes with your approval -Securely installs packages (apt, PIP & Flatpak) -Learning & Education.
-Teaches Linux step-by-step -System Diagnostics & Health
+- Suggests and applies fixes with your approval
+- Securely installs packages (apt, PIP & Flatpak)
+- Learning & Education.
+Teaches Linux step-by-step
+- System Diagnostics & Health
--Opt-in Python plugins for advanced users
+- Opt-in Python plugins for advanced users
--Advanced static safety scanner (AST-based).
-Plugin scanning for malicious code -Hardened command confirmation mode (toggle in settings)
+- Advanced static safety scanner (AST-based).
+Plugin scanning for malicious code
+- Hardened command confirmation mode (toggle in settings)

 Fully local voice processing + multi-model AI support.
 If anything breaks or behaves unexpectedly, Grix is there to guide you through diagnosis and recovery.